 Dating and Courtship: Peruvians typically begin dating in their mid-to-late teens.
-Couples often meet at school, community events, or parties, and typically marry someone from a similar socioeconomic and ethnic background (see p.
-12-14 of Political and Social Relations).
+Couples often meet at school, community events, or parties, and typically marry someone from a similar socioeconomic and ethnic background (see Political and Social Relations).
 Traditionally, most Peruvians married and started a family in their early-to-mid-20s.
 Today, Peruvians increasingly engage in casual dating, and couples often spend more time together before marriage.